 - Low Incidence Programs (Autistic Support, Multiple Disabilities, Life Skills)

-Academic Interventions at Mastery Charter Schools are driven by the student’s learning needs and Individualized Education Plan (IEP).
+Academic Interventions at Mastery Charter Schools are driven by the student’s learning needs OR Individualized Education Plan (IEP).
 Students are provided with appropriate Research Based Interventions using a Response to Instruction & Intervention (RTII) approach.
 The RTI Action Network describes RTII as “a multi-tier approach to the early identification and support of students with learning needs.
 Struggling learners are provided with interventions at increasing levels of intensity to accelerate their rate of learning.
 These services may be provided by a variety of personnel, including general education teachers, special educators, and specialists.
 Progress is closely monitored to assess both the learning rate and level of performance of individual students.
 Educational decisions about the intensity and duration of interventions are based on individual student response to instruction.
 RTII is designed for use when making decisions in both general education and special education, creating a well-integrated system of instruction and intervention guided by child outcome data.”

 The Low Incidence Programs at Mastery Charter Schools include Autistic Support, Multiple Disabilities and Life Skills.
 Each program focuses on developing academic, social, life, and vocational skills our students will need to be successful now and beyond Mastery Charter.
 Each program puts emphasis on student strengths and hands-on experiences.
 Every student has the opportunity to develop not only within our school walls but through meaningful activities within the community.
 Our Low Incidence Program is ever-changing to fit each individual students’ need.